nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 layout: post
 title: "How to Setup Your Mac to Develop News Applications Like We Do"
 description: "(Almost) everything you always wanted to know about working from the command line, but were too afraid to ask."
-author: Gerald Rich
+author: NPR Apps
-email: grich@npr.org
+email: tktk
-twitter: gerald_arthur
+twitter: tktk
 ---

-After 8 years, and countless revisions, we're finally reposting our step by step guide to setting up your machine the way we do at NPR Apps.
-Like the [classic version](https://blog.apps.npr.org/2013/06/06/how-to-setup-a-developers-environment.html), first authored in 2013 by [Gerald Rich](https://twitter.com/newsroomdev), this will be a living document, repeatedly updated as systems and software update.
+After 9 years, and countless revisions, we're overhauling our step by step guide to setting up your machine the way we do at NPR Apps.
+First authored in 2013 by [Gerald Rich](https://twitter.com/newsroomdev), this page continues to be a living document, repeatedly updated as systems and software update.

-[Geoff Hing](https://twitter.com/geoffhing), [David Eads](https://twitter.com/eads), [Livia Labate](https://twitter.com/livlab), [Tyler Fisher](https://twitter.com/tylrfishr), [Shelly Tan](https://twitter.com/Tan_Shelly), [Helga Salinas](https://twitter.com/Helga_Salinas), [Juan Elosua](https://twitter.com/jjelosua), [Miles Watkins](https://github.com/mileswwatkins), [Thomas Wilburn](https://twitter.com/thomaswilburn) and [Daniel Wood]() have also contributed to this post.
+Thanks to [Gerald Rich](https://twitter.com/newsroomdev), [Geoff Hing](https://twitter.com/geoffhing), [David Eads](https://twitter.com/eads), [Livia Labate](https://twitter.com/livlab), [Tyler Fisher](https://twitter.com/tylrfishr), [Shelly Tan](https://twitter.com/Tan_Shelly), [Helga Salinas](https://twitter.com/Helga_Salinas), [Juan Elosua](https://twitter.com/jjelosua), [Miles Watkins](https://github.com/mileswwatkins), and [Thomas Wilburn](https://twitter.com/thomaswilburn)  who have contributed to it over the years.

+This edition, let's call it 2.0, is by and [Daniel Wood](https://twitter.com/danielpwwood), with notes from Ruth Talbot, [Rina Torchinsky](https://twitter.com/rinatorchi), [Nick Underwood](https://twitter.com/mulletmapping) and Koko Nakajima.

 The following steps assume you're working on a new Mac with macOS Catalina 10.15 or more recent.
 These directions should generally be applicable for anything more recent than Catalina as well.